maxgram/react-to-top-on-mount/README.md

-#react-to-top-on-mount
+# react-to-top-on-mount
-Tiny React library to scroll window to top on componentDidMount
+Tiny React component to scroll window to top on componentDidMount

-##Usage
+## Usage

 ```
 import ToTopOnMount from 'react-to-top-on-mount'